Blaiski/Grappl/README.md

 ## License
 Our license and Terms of Use can be found [here](https://marketplace.visualstudio.com/items/grappl.grappl/license).

-Grappl is a commercial software, and comes also with a standard package available to use for all, free of charge.
+Grappl is commercial software, and comes also with a standard package available to use for all, free of charge.
 This **preview version** of Grappl is offered as a free trial, and will expire on `29th Dec, 2023`.
 Our free standard version will then subsequently replace it.

 `Note:` Some premium features in the preview version may not be available in the free standard package.